 Mandatory Provident Funds

-The most common fund investment in Hong Kong is probably the Mandatory Provident Funds (MPFs).
-Currently there are five major types of MPF funds for scheme members to choose from, namely MPF conservative fund, guaranteed fund, bond fund, mixed assets fund and equity fund.
-Their risk levels range from relatively low to relatively high, and their annualised rate of return range from 0.7% to 5.5% (Dec 2000 to Dec 2017, Source: MPFA).
+The most common fund investment in Hong Kong is perhaps Mandatory Provident Funds (MPFs).
+These funds are designed specifically for retirement savings and for the self-employed.
+There are currently five primary types of MPF funds for scheme members: MPF conservative fund, guaranteed fund, bond fund, mixed assets fund, and equity fund.
+Their risk levels range from relatively low to relatively high, respectively.
+With higher risk comes higher reward; their annualised rate of return can range from 0.7% to 5.5% (Dec 2000 to Dec 2017, Source: MPFA).

-There are also Managed Funds which may produce a return which is higher than the MPFs but the risks can correspondingly be higher.
-These funds are usually umbrella funds investing in bonds, stocks, equities and other instruments including derivatives, which are subject to risks to the capital and the income expected to be generated from the investment.
-For example, for funds which invest mainly in stock, the value of the funds may fluctuate in response to market changes and performance of the companies.
-But for those which invest mainly in bonds, the value of the funds could be more stable but the return is subject to market interest rate, credit rating of issuers and is therefore comparatively low.
-Higher risks also exist in funds which invest in emerging market securities or in a single market sector or country.
-For funds which use derivatives extensively in their investment, the risk level is even much higher.
-If investing in a foreign currency, the fluctuation in the value of the currency is also a factor not to be ignored.
+It is important to remember that each of these investments is subject to risks to the capital and the return expected from the investment.
+For example, for funds which invest mainly in stock, the value of the funds may fluctuate in response to market changes and the performance of the companies.
+But funds that invest primarily in bonds are generally more stable.
+However, since the return is influenced by the market interest rate and credit rating of issuers, it tends to be comparatively low.
+Higher risks also exist in funds which invest in emerging market securities or a single market sector or country.
+For funds that use derivatives extensively in their investment, the risk level is even higher.
+If investing in a foreign currency, the exchange rate is also a factor not to be ignored.

 Before deciding which fund(s) to invest in, you should learn about your risk tolerance level.
 Here are three key factors to consider: